 - In September 2020, we deployed our battery storage system, becoming the first cooperative in Texas to use the technology.

-- We opened our new Safety and Technical Training Center in Marble Falls, in partnership with the National Lineman College, to provide hands-on, local education to support the future generation of lineworkers.
+- We opened our new Safety and Technical Training Center in Marble Falls, in partnership with the Northwest Lineman College, to provide hands-on, local education to support the future generation of lineworkers.

 We enhanced our member services with the following programs and initiatives to provide the best possible customer service.